JacoHorn1/week0/README.txt

 2. metronome.html
   This is just a small form that contains a beats per minute input field and a start and stop button.
-  The start button will trigger a javascript method to run recursively until stop is pressed.
+  The start button will trigger a Javascript method to run recursively until stop is pressed.
 (Playing the metronome sound at the bbm selected)
   The stop button will cause the recursive method to break out.

 3. about.html